D-X-Y/NATS-Bench/README.md

 validation_accuracy, latency, time_cost, current_total_time_cost = api.simulate_train_eval(1224, dataset='cifar10', hp='12')
 ```

-3, others:
+3, create the instance of an architecture candidate in `NATS-Bench`:
 ```
-# Clear the parameters of the 12-th candidate.
-api.clear_params(12)

-# Reload all information of the 12-th candidate.
-api.reload(index=12)

 # Create the instance of th 12-th candidate for CIFAR-10.
 # To keep NATS-Bench repo concise, we did not include any model-related codes here because they rely on PyTorch.
 # The package of [models] is defined at https://github.com/D-X-Y/AutoDL-Projects